Table of Contents

 Step 1: Set Up Python Environment

-After you have set up your docker and started the Kafka and Zookeeper services, create 2 python projects namely “producer” and “consumer”.
+After you have set up your Docker and started the Kafka and Zookeeper services, create 2 Python projects, namely “producer” and “consumer”.
 Or you can simply clone the GitHub repository from here.

-Download the requirements.txt file from the above link which contains the kafka-python==2.0.2 dependency info.
+Download the requirements.txt file from the above link containing the kafka-python==2.0.2 dependency info.
 Then type the following command in your terminal to set up the Python version in each project.

 python3 -m pip install -r requirements.txt